JUSA sets Girls Classic Tryouts

 5K race training

 Flowers Plantation’s Spring Couch to 5K will help participants train for a 5K race in a fun and supportive group.
-Registration covers group runs, informational sessions, training shirt, and entry into the annual Clayton Road Race 5K on May 9.
+Registration covers group runs, informational sessions, a training shirt and entry into the annual Clayton Road Race 5K on May 9.
 Info: flowersplantation.com or Tracy Condie at 919-553-1984.

 Red Cross Lifeguard Training